mello-app/static-website/content/privacy.md

 The following three processors only apply to the website (`getmello.org`) and web app (`app.getmello.org`).

-[Google Cloud Platform](https://cloud.google.com), our host for Plausible, does not have access to any of the data stored on our instance.
-You can see [the « How we protect your data? » section for more information.](#how-do-we-protect-your-data)

-[Matt Ronchetto, or doamatto](https://alpine.gcp.doamatto.xyz), the maintainer of the Plausible instance, has access to the entirety of the Google Cloud Platform server.
+[Uberspace](https://uberspace.de), our host for Umami, and [Matt Ronchetto (doamatto)](https://alpine.gcp.doamatto.xyz), the maintainer of the Umami instance, has access to the entirety of the Uberspace instance.
 This is no more access than the general public, as mentioned below, to analytical data.

-[The general public](https://alpine.gcp.doamatto.xyz/getmello.org) has access to all the data collected by Plausible.
+[The general public](https://u.nneko.me/share/GmGPTbyO) has access to all the data collected by Umami.

 If you sign in with Apple, you are under their [privacy policy](https://www.apple.com/legal/privacy/en-ww/).
 We recommend that you review it to understand their data policies.